So you have decided to sign up for the Tour of Margaret River!

 - The club will provide on-the-day race support through team volunteers and the SPR tents/vans/eskies central to the start/finish as appropriate.

-In recognition of the significant commitment the club makes to ensure TOMR is well supported for participants, we request that all participants make themselves available as a volunteer at least once during the year for other races conducted by the club, in particular to The Beverley race which is SPR’s primary race on the calendar.
+In recognition of the significant commitment the club makes to ensure TOMR is well supported for participants, we request that all participants make themselves available as a volunteer at least once during the year for other races or events conducted by the club.

 In the circumstance that you need to withdraw